 - The Barn – Ralf Rüller has laid down an uncompromising vision for coffee in Berlin.
 There’s little room for Internet, baby strollers, or the like.
 Only carefully selected coffees are expertly roasted and impeccably brewed.
 And some carrot cake and other sweets.
 There are two locations: roastery with brewbars at Schönhauser Allee 8, 10119 Berlin, and coffee shop on Auguststraße 58, 10119 Berlin

 - Silo – Founded by two Australians, Silo is wood and white and amazing coffee.
 It features a great breakfast with espressos from the Barn off their Synesso Hydra.
 Gabriel-Max-Straße 4, 10245 Berlin

-- Tres Cabezas Berlin Coffee Roasters – The name of the place comes from the dedication to Costa Rican coffees.
+- Tres Cabezas Berlin Coffee Roasters (now known as 19 Grams)– The name of the place comes from the dedication to Costa Rican coffees.
 Check out the single-origin, organic coffees—Tres Cabezas bring in high-quality beans, but keep it attainable for the folks in the neighborhood.
 The Costa Rica Hacienda Sonora Yellow Catuaí Honey is one of the first direct-trade coffees and worth the trip.
 Boxhagener Straße 74, 10245 Berlin

 - Double Eye – One of the first shops to really take coffee up a notch in Berlin—it opened in 2001—is still packed today.
 Owned by 2005 European World Cup Barista Champ Arno Schmeil, DoubleEye is standing-room only, serving Italian-style espresso.
 Akazienstraße 22, 10823 Berlin